Introduction to Intervertebral Disk Disease (IVDD)

-- Spinal Radiographs – are useful for screening for disk infection and bony tumors, but typically are insufficient to diagnose IVDD.
-Sometimes x-rays can support a diagnosis of IVDD by showing a narrowed disk space or calcification, but typically cannot be used to make a certain diagnosis.
+- Spinal Radiographs – X-rays are useful for screening for disk infection and bony tumors, but typically are insufficient to diagnose IVDD.
+Sometimes X-rays can support a diagnosis of IVDD by showing a narrowed disk space or calcification, but typically cannot be used to make a certain diagnosis.

 - Computed Tomography (CT) Scan – Useful (often combined with a myelogram) and allows the body to be visualized in ‘slices’.
-Certain times a CT scan can give a diagnosis of intervertebral disk disease, but can miss other causes that may look similar to IVDD.
+Sometimes a CT scan can give a diagnosis of intervertebral disk disease but can miss other causes that may look similar to IVDD.